Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Related Work

 \section{Related Work}

-Before the LLM era, several works studied the faithfulness of natural language explanations generated by models. \citet{camburu_e-snli:_2018} trained LMs to generate natural language explanations before predicting an answer for a problem, matching the style of CoT reasoning. \citet{camburu_make_2019} later demonstrated that models could generate two directly contradictory explanations if the prompt is changed in an inconsequential way, surfacing faithfulness issues with these explanations. \citet{hase2020leakageadjusted} applied simulation tests to natural language explanations and used a multi-agent setup to train models to produce explanations with better simulatability. \citet{wiegreffe2020measuring} measured whether the same representations drive both the generated explanation and final prediction (suggesting that the explanation and prediction are produced by a consistent underlying mechanism).
-These works began to highlight the promise of natural language explanations as a means of interpreting model reasoning.
+Before the LLM era, several works studied the faithfulness of natural language explanations generated by models. \citet{camburu_e-snli:_2018} trained LMs to generate natural language explanations before predicting an answer for a problem, matching the style of CoT reasoning. \citet{camburu_make_2019} later demonstrated that models could generate two directly contradictory explanations if the prompt is changed in an inconsequential way, surfacing faithfulness issues with these explanations. \citet{hase_evaluating_2020} evaluated explanations by whether they enable users to predict model behavior on new inputs (simulatability), and \citet{hase2020leakageadjusted} applied automated simulation tests to natural language explanations, using a multi-agent setup to train models to produce explanations with better simulatability. \citet{wiegreffe2020measuring} measured whether the same representations drive both the generated explanation and final prediction, pointing to a consistent underlying mechanism.
+These works began to highlight the possibilities and limits of natural language explanations as a means of interpreting model reasoning.

 \looseness=-1 In the LLM era, \citet{turpin2023language} drew widespread attention to faithfulness problems of CoT by showing that models will selectively interpret evidence in the prompt in order to reach seemingly predetermined conclusions.
 Since then, many papers have evaluated CoT faithfulness in different respects.
 These include: (1) assessment of the CoT's causal importance to the final output \citep{lanham2023measuringfaithfulnesschainofthoughtreasoning, paul2024making, xiong2025measuringfaithfulnessthinkingdrafts, zaman2025chain}, (2) testing whether CoT is useful for counterfactual simulation \citep{chen2023models, limpijankit2025counterfactual, mayne2026positive}, and (3) analyzing whether CoT reasoning verbalizes the role of cues in the model input \citep{chua2025deepseek, chen2025reasoning, mcmillan2025towards}, word-level changes to the input \citep{atanasova2023faithfulness}, concept-level interventions on the input text \citep{matton2025walktalkmeasuringfaithfulness, arcuschin2026biases}, and naturalistic changes like flipping ``A \textless \xspace B?'' to ``B \textgreater \xspace A?'' \citep{arcuschin2025chainofthoughtreasoningwildfaithful}.
 Another line of work focuses primarily on CoT monitoring for detecting behaviors like reward hacking, rather than evaluating faithfulness more broadly \citep{guan2025monitoring, arnav2025cot, baker2025monitoring, emmons2025chain, yang2025investigating, wang2025thinking}.
 Our evaluations cover two cases: testing for monitorability of cue influence \citep{chua2025deepseek} and counterfactual simulatability with LLM simulators \citep{chen2023models}.